Sh1vam/Java-Code-Runner-Tester/README.md

 # Java-Code-Runner-Tester

 Compile &amp; Run Java code Just by Browsing It.

-Browse code Using Tkinter Python See the output on console
+Browse code Using Tkinter Python See the output on console command line args can be taken in text box

-can not run code which require command line args Example java Calc 1 + 2